Why Each Enneagram Type Goes to Therapy

 • How to recognize negative feelings actually make life richer.

-Type 8 (The Challenger) - often don't show up unless in couples therapy
+Often don't show up unless in couples therapy

 What they think they need